 There are two templates you can use depending on your preference.
 This individual Arm 3-D Star Template is painting or decoration where each arm of the star must be decorated separately.
 This is what I used for my star as you can see each arm is stamped and the pattern does not extend to other arms.
 This Full Front 3-D star Template is easier to work with but you only have the option of decorating the whole side at one time.
 The templates include various sizes to choose from.

-1. Cut out the templates and trace lightly with a pencil over whatever heavy weight paper you choose.
+Step 1 – Cut out the templates and trace lightly with a pencil over heavy weight paper.
 You will need two full front patterns or 5 individual arms.

-5. Attach tabs to other pieces.
-Stuff the arms of either template with tissue paper to increase strength.
+Step 5 – Attach tabs to other pieces.
+Stuff the arms with tissue paper to increase strength.

 Grab our free series "Weekend Home Projects that will Transform Your Life"